 Analysis Overview

-A System Impact Study (SIS) Steady State Analysis is a rigorous assessment designed to ensure that new generation added to the region’s transmission system or changes to the transmission system itself will not adversely impact its reliability or operating characteristics.
+A System Impact Study (SIS) steady state analysis is a rigorous assessment designed to ensure that new generation added to the region’s transmission system or changes to the transmission system itself will not adversely impact its reliability or operating characteristics.
 This analysis assesses both the thermal and steady state voltage characteristics of the system under normal and postulated contingency conditions against a set of pre-defined performance criteria.
 Simulation results that fall outside of the performance criteria are then addressed to ensure that system reliability is maintained.

 Typical Load Level(s)

-90/10 Peak Load, Off-Peak and Minimum Load
+90/10 Summer Peak Load, Off-Peak Load, and Minimum Load

 DR Represented in Analysis

-An SIS Steady State Analysis is performed on a long-range basis of the system and thus would include the impact of RTDR (DRCR after May 2017) and Passive DR in Peak Load Level (90/10) analyses as this Demand Resource is intended to be available and utilized under these system conditions.
+An SIS steady state analysis is performed on a long-range basis of the system and thus would include the impact of EE and ADCR in Peak Load Level (90/10) analyses as these demand resources are intended to be available and utilized under these system conditions.

-The Passive DR (excluding EE forecast) and Active DR are modeled based on the most recently concluded Forward Capacity Auction.
-The initial value for the DR before applying any performance factor is based on the following:
+EE is modeled based on the most recent CELT forecast.
+ADCR are modeled based on the most recently concluded Forward Capacity Auction.
+The initial value for the ADCR before applying any performance factor is based on the following:

-Passive DR and RTDR (DRCR after May 2017) = Qualified Capacities of existing DR entering the Auction + Capacity Supply Obligation of new DR
+ADCR=Summer QCs of existing ADCR entering the Auction+CSOs of new ADCR

-The EE forecast is used based on the most recent CELT forecast.
-If the study year is within the three-year FCM horizon then no forecasted EE will be assumed for the analysis.

-Off-Peak and minimum load level testing is performed based on a fixed load level that is representative of historic data.
-Since the historic data includes the effect of Demand Resources, DR will not be explicitly modeled for the off-peak load level conditions.
-The exception to this is if there is a significant generator known to be considered as a RTDR resource (DRCR after May 2017) which may impact the study results.
-RTDR (DRCR after May 2017), when it consists of a generator and is explicitly modeled, are to be included and treated consistent with other generators in the study area.
+Off-Peak and Minimum Load level testing is performed based on a fixed load level that is representative of historic data.
+Since the historic data includes the effect of demand resources, they will not be explicitly modeled for the Off-Peak and Minimum Load level conditions.
+The exception to this is if there is a significant generator known to be considered as a DR which may impact the study results.
+DR, when it consists of a generator and is explicitly modeled, is to be included and treated consistent with other generators in the study area.

-The impact of RTEG will not be included in a SIS Steady State Analysis because in general, long-range analyses should not be performed such that the system must be in an emergency state as required for the implementation of OP-4, Action 6.

-Transmission Need/Solution Steady State Analysis and Market Resource Alternative Analysis
+Transmission Needs Assessments / Solution Studies Steady State Analysis and Market Resource Alternative Analysis

 Analysis Overview

-A Transmission Need/Solution Steady State Analysis assesses both the thermal and steady state voltage characteristics of the system under normal and postulated contingency conditions against a set of pre-defined performance criteria.
+A transmission Needs Assessment / Solutions Study steady state analysis assesses both the thermal and steady state voltage characteristics of the system under normal and postulated contingency conditions against a set of pre-defined performance criteria.
 Simulation results that fall outside of the performance criteria are then addressed to ensure that overall system reliability is maintained.

-The Market Resource Alternative analysis is based on the results of the Transmission Need Steady State Analysis and is aimed at providing possible long-range alternative hybrid solutions to remove the thermal and voltage constraints identified in the Needs Analysis.
+The Market Resource Alternative analysis is based on the results of the transmission Needs Assessment steady state analysis and is aimed at providing possible long-range alternative hybrid solutions to remove the thermal and voltage constraints identified in the transmission Needs Assessment.

 Typical Load Level(s)

-90/10 Peak Load, Off-Peak and Minimum Load
+90/10 Summer Peak Load, Off-Peak Load, and Minimum Load

 DR Represented in Analysis

-A Transmission Need/Solution Steady State Analysis is performed on a long-range basis of the system and thus would include the impact of Passive DR in Peak Load Level (90/10) analyses as this Demand Resource is intended to be available and utilized under these system conditions.
+A transmission Needs Assessment / Solutions Study steady state analysis is performed on a long-range basis of the system and thus would include the impact of EE and ADCR in Peak Load Level (90/10) analyses as these demand resources are intended to be available and utilized under these system conditions.